 This step by step diy project is about easy chicken coop plans.
 Building a small backyard chicken coop is a complex project, but the construction will be durable.
-There are many plans that you can choose from when building the backyard chicken coop, so you should really pay attention to the related projects on this site before starting the actual construction of the shelter.
+However, there are many plans that you can choose from when building the backyard chicken coop, so you should really pay attention to the related projects on this site before starting the actual construction of the shelter.
 Premium Plans for this project available in the Shop.

 It is essential to use weather-resistant lumber when building the chicken coop, so make sure you select the components with attention.
 Moreover, take accurate measurements before making the cuts, otherwise the components might not fit together.
 Adjust the size of the chicken coop according to your needs, but make sure you follow the instructions described in this article.
 See all my Premium Plans HERE.